flutter/website/src/content/cookbook/architecture/result.md

 ```

 You can attempt to solve this by documenting the `ApiClientService`,
-warning about the possible exceptions it may throw.
+warning about the possible exceptions it might throw.
 However, since the ViewModel doesn’t use the service directly,
-this information may be missed by other developers working in the codebase.
+other developers  working in the codebase might miss this information.

 ## Using the result pattern

 An alternative to throwing exceptions
-is to wrap the function output into a `Result`.
+is to wrap the function output into a `Result` object.

 When the function runs successfully,
 the `Result` contains the returned value.
 However, if the function did not complete successfully,
 the `Result` object will contain the error.

-A `Result` is a `sealed class`
+A `Result` is a `sealed` class
 that can either be of the subclass `Ok` or the subclass `Error`.
 Return the successful value with the subclass `Ok`,
 and the captured error with the subclass `Error`.

 The following is what a `Result` class might look like.
 It’s been simplified for demo purposes.
-You can see a full implementation at the end of this page.
+A full implementation is at the end of this page.

 <?code-excerpt "lib/simple_result.dart"?>
 ```dart